 Once all the documents are prepared, the Bulgarian company will submit them with the Employment Service Directorate within the National Employment Agency.
 The procedure takes no longer than three days, time in which the agency will verify the documents and send them to the executive directors who will decide to issue the work permit for the foreign employee.
 Bulgarian employment visas are usually issued within a month.
 Once the permit is issued, the company must register the employee with the local Employment Office.

-For complete information about the Employment law, please contact our law firm in Bulgaria.
+For complete information about the Employment law, please contact our immigration lawyers in Bulgaria.